 Eligible submissions will be those that comply with the criteria and requirements included in this announcement.
-The review panel will evaluate the proposals based on the following criteria:
+In addition, the review panel will evaluate the proposals based on the following criteria:

-- Organizational Structure and Management Capacity (20 points)

-- Processing Expertise and Plan to Achieve Objectives (20 points)

-- Cultural Orientation (5 points)

-- Coordination with Stakeholders (5 points)
+- a.
+Organizational Structure and Management Capacity (20 points) - b.
+Processing Expertise and Plan to Achieve Objectives (20 points) - c.
+Budget and Cost Savings Measures (20 points) - d.
+Training, Monitoring, and Oversight (15 points) - e.
+Cultural Orientation (5 points) - f.
+Coordination with Stakeholders (5 points) - g.
+Risk Management (5 points)

-- Training, Monitoring, and Oversight (20 points)

-- Risk Management (5 points)

-- Accountability to Affected Populations (5 points)

-- Gender Analysis (5 points)
+- h.
+Accountability to Affected Populations (5 points) - i.
+Gender Analysis (5 points)

-- Budget (15 points)

 PRM will conduct a formal competitive review of all proposals submitted in response to this funding announcement.
-A review panel of at least three people will evaluate submissions based on the above-referenced programmatic criteria and PRM priorities in the context of available funding.
-An example of this scorecard is included in Appendix 4.
+A review panel of at least three people will evaluate submissions and determine whether and to what extent the applicant's plan for refugee processing meets the RSC objectives outlined in this funding opportunity, the overall refugee processing experience of the proposing organization, and the proposal's cost effectiveness for providing comprehensive service provision to applicants of all groups and in the context of available funding.